eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 ##### Tracks

-For the standard EHRD movements (OID 1, 2, 3, 14) the default ANP profiles are used — no custom tracks are required.
-For the two ADS-B movements (OID 11 and OID 12), custom profiles with `course = CUSTOM` are already available in the database under profile IDs `1677662358_CFE512` (A321neo/PW1133G) and `1677659385_TFL3423` (E175/CF34-8E5).
-These are referenced directly in the movements table via `profile_id` — no additional steps are needed in the Tracks layer.
+For all six EHRD movements, standard ANP profiles from `default_aircraft_profiles` are used — no custom tracks are required.
+The profile IDs are referenced directly in the movements table via `profile_id`.
+The Tracks layer in OpenALAQS is only needed when using custom ADS-B-derived trajectories with `course = CUSTOM`; it is not used in this study.

 ---